Boro culture: Designed (Agor gwnang)

 Matha Dokhona (bidon) is actually plain, without any Agor (design); worn while worshipping God.
-It is available with different colours but Matha Dokhona with yellow colour is used as a traditional bridal attire, which is known as Dokhona Thaosi (pure Dokhona).
+It is available with different colours but Matha Dokhona with red or yellow colour is used as a traditional bridal attire, which is known as Dokhona Thaosi (pure Dokhona).
 Along with Hinjao Gwdan (bride), Bwirathi (Women receptionist of bride and bridegroom in Boro marriages) wear Matha Dokhona.
 The favourite colours are generally Gwmw (Yellow), Gwthang (Green), and Bathogang (Colour of parrot's feathers).
 Nowadays, the Boro women wear different colours of blouse with Dokhona to cover their upper bosom.

 Jwmgra

 The Boro women use Jwmgra (Scarf) to cover the upper portion of their body (Length-around 2.5 metres, width-around 1 metre).
 They wear various colours of Jwmgra with varieties of Agor (design) to beautify themselves.
 The Hajw Agor (mountain design) is one of the most popular design among different designs.

 Gamsha

 The Gamsha is the Boro male traditional attire.
 Generally, it is 2 metres (m) in length & 1.2 metre (m) in width.
 The Boro men used it to cover the portion from the waist to the knee by tying it around their waist.
 Gamsha can be different colours but Green with white (in border) is the most common colour in Boro Gamsha.
 Gamsha is compulsory to wear while worshipping God and for the Boro bridegroom.

 Apart from the above mentioned attires, the Boro women weave many types of traditional cloths such as Sima (like a bed cover), Wool (big wool scarf), Jwmgra gidwr (big scarf) and Phali (Handkerchief) etc.